 Before we begin to describe the operation of: Recovering deleted mail items by using MFCMAPI tool, it’s important to mention that recovering mail items that were “Hard deleted” can be implemented by using one of the following options:

-In case that you have purchased “Plan P Subscription” the option of Multi-Mailbox Search is not available for you.
+In case that you have purchased “Plan P Subscription” the option of in-place eDiscovery & hold is not available for you.
 In other word, for Plan P Subscription, to only option for recovering “Hard deleted” Mail items is using the MFCMAPI tool

 In case that the user perform “Hard Delete”, we can recover the deleted mail items by exploring the content of the “Purges Folder” (that is not visible when we use outlook client).